Jiangxin Island

-It is best known for the wide variety of grapes produced on the island and its annual Grape Festival.
+The island is best known for the wide variety of grapes produced on the island and its annual Grape Festival.
 Because of the rich vegetation on the island, the air quality is better than most other places in the city and it is a national scenic area.
 Beginning in 2009, an economic development project began to create an eco-urban city that has a low carbon impact, has renewable energy use, and creates a sustainable residential, and commercial community.
 The three-phase project is targeted for completion in 2020.

 Overview

 The island is known for its grapes; it has about 130 varieties which range from small creamy green to ping-pong sized purple grapes.
 During July and August the Nanjing government hosts an annual Grape Festival (江心洲葡萄节).
 About 50,000 people visit the festival each year.
 To support tourism, restaurants, farmhouses, and hotels have been built so that visitors can pick grapes, eat rural food, and access quality services.

 On the southern tip of the island is a forest park.
 The island is also known for its Folk and Culture Village.
 It has market gardens, canals, ponds, and redwood avenues.
 Due to its scenic areas, it is designated a National Grade AA scenic area and one of the city's four "green lungs".